ebridges/ebridges/README.md

 Here are a couple open-source projects I’ve worked on:

-- **[Image recognizer](https://github.com/ebridges/minimal-neural-network)**: This project provided an opportunity to learn how a neural network is trained.
-Implemented in C with no external dependencies, it builds a network and trains it using forward & backward propagation, and then does prediction using forward propagation.
-It also provides a way to export the model to be used in a graphical UI to use it.
+- **[AI/ML image recognizer](https://github.com/ebridges/minimal-neural-network)**: This uses a neural network that I implemented in C with no external dependencies.
+It trains a network using forward & backward propagation, and then does prediction using forward propagation.
+It also provides a graphical UI to use it, using Javascript & React.

 - **[elektrum](https://github.com/ebridges/elektrum)**: This is a media management project -- think: your own Google Photos -- implemented in Python & Javascript.
 Dynamically organizes photos by date, etc. This includes automated AWS infrastructure using Ansible.
   - Related projects